-115.32 (a): The PAQ indicated that volunteers and contractors who have contact with inmates abuse and sexual harassment.
-All volunteers and contractors are required by the agency to receive the PREA Training for Volunteers.
-The PAQ indicated that 22 volunteers and contractors have been trained.
-A review of a sample of training documents for volunteers and contractors indicated that they had received PREA training.
-Additionally, the interviews conducted with volunteers and contractors confirmed that they receive PREA training each year and that they were aware of the zero-tolerance policy and knew to immediately report any information regarding a PREA incident to a staff member, exceeding this standard.
+115.32 (a): The PAQ indicated that volunteers and contractors who have contact with inmates have been trained on their responsibilities under the agency's policies and procedures on sexual abuse and sexual harassment.
+All volunteers and contractors are required by the agency to receive the PREA Training for Level 1 Volunteers.
+The PAQ indicated that 19 contractors and volunteers have been trained.
+A review of a sample of training documents for contractors and volunteers indicted that they had received PREA training.
+Additionally, the interviews conducted with contractors confirmed that they receive PREA training each year and that they were aware of the zero-tolerance policy and knew to immediately report any information regarding a PREA incident to a staff member.
+There were no volunteers onsite during the onsite portion of the audit and could not be interviewed.

 115.32 (b): The information provided by the facility indicates that the level and type of training provided to volunteers and contractors is based on the services they provide and the level of contact they have with inmates.
 Additionally, the volunteers and contractors are notified of the agency's zero-tolerance policy regarding sexual abuse and sexual harassment and are informed on how to report such incidents.
-Volunteers and contractors are required to receive the PREA Training for Volunteers.
+Volunteers and contractors are required to receive the PREA Training for Level 1 Volunteers.
 They may be required to complete the staff PREA training, Sexually Abusive Behavior Prevention and Intervention Program, if their level of contact warrants.
 A review of a sample of training documents for contractors indicated that they had received PREA training.
 Additionally, the interviews conducted with contractors confirmed that they had received PREA training each year and that they were aware of the zero-tolerance policy and knew to immediately report to a staff member.
+Due to the current COVID pandemic, volunteers are not coming into the facility at this time.

-115.32 (c): A review of a sample of training documents for contractors indicated that all of those reviewed had signed the acknowledgement of training form.
+115.32 (c): A review of a sample of training documents for contractors and volunteers indicated that all of those reviewed had signed the acknowledgement of training form.
 The bottom of this form has a section which reads "I am aware and understand the Federal Bureau of Prisons zero-tolerance policy on sexual abuse and sexual harassment.
 I have been instructed and understand how to report incidents of sexual abuse and sexual harassment."

-Based on a review of the PREA training curriculum, a review of sample volunteer and contractor training records as well as the interviews with volunteers and contractors indicate that the facility exceeds this standard.
+Based on a review of the PREA Training for volunteers and contractors, a review of a sample of contractor and volunteer training records as well as the interviews with contractors indicate that this standard is compliant.